 LCC New Building

-Having been at the heart of Elephant and Castle for over 50 years, we are very excited to be developing plans for a cutting-edge new building across the road from the current College site.
-The new building is expected to open as early as 2022.
+Having been at the heart of Elephant & Castle for over 50 years, we are very excited to be developing plans for a cutting-edge new building across the road from the current College site.

-The new site for LCC, at the centre of the masterplan by architecture and urban planning practice Allies and Morrison, would aim to build capacity around the digital technology industries, including design and gaming, and allow the expansion of TV and film into a new creative hub for the area.
+The new site for London College of Communication, UAL, at the centre of the master plan by architecture and urban planning practice Allies and Morrison, would aim to build capacity around the creative industries across design, media and screen, and create a new creative hub for the area.

 The proposed masterplan aims to deliver a ‘must-visit’ town centre destination, with a mix of national and independent shops, bars, cafes and restaurants, increased public space and improved access, particularly to the Northern Line.